luolingchun/flask-openapi3/docs/Usage/Specification.md

 *New in v2.0.0*

-The `flask openapi` command will export the OpenAPI Specification to console when you execute the command,
+The `flask openapi` command will export the OpenAPI Specification to console when you execute the command.

 ```
 flask --app IMPORT openapi